 “The time is ripe for a restudy of his character and career.
 We have fallen upon distracted and distracting days.
 The world is crying out for something, it scarce knows what.
 Wealth has come, but the heart is hungry; knowledge has come, but life for many has slipped into a riddle and delusion.
 The world is filled with the inventions of human skill and genius, but there is a vast emptiness which neither science nor art is able to fill. “

 The lectures, 26 in all, present the character of Jesus as the focus of the New Testament and Christian living.
 They have been collected and are available in a largely unedited form.
-If you’re interested in reading them, click on the image above.
+You can purchase the collection on Amazon.com.
 I believe you will find them a fascinating read and one that, as it did me, provides you with a fresh and transformative look at the person of Jesus.

 Here are a few selected passages from the introductory lectures: